TancrediZini/SoapySDR-SoapyRemote/README.md

 ```

+Consider that this data is on the whole interface and is not filtered.
+It was a mean to cross control the Wireshark analysis.

 ## Experience

 I had problems during the setup due to my inexperience with the Github environment and Linux based systems, which I began to use in the previous DNCS project.